 Where can I seek help?

-UNHCR Office in Cyprus
+UNHCR Country Office in Cyprus

-The UNHCR Office in Cyprus works with the Government as well as with NGOs and other partners to safeguard the rights and well-being of refugees and asylum-seekers.
+The UNHCR Country Office in Cyprus works with the Government as well as with NGOs and other partners to safeguard the rights and well-being of refugees and asylum-seekers.
 For more information about the services offered by UNHCR in Cyprus, see About UNHCR in Cyprus.

 E-mail: [email protected]

-Website: http://www.moi.gov.cy/moi/asylum/asylumservice.nsf/
+Website: https://www.mip.gov.cy/mip/asylum/asylumservice.nsf/

 District Immigration Police Offices